-1. Persuade consumers that our brand and products represent qualities and features that they desire.

-- 2. Persuade consumers that our brand and products fit well with their consumption patterns, lifestyle, and ethical self-image. - 3.
-Engage consumers in our community supportive marketing efforts. - 4.
-Satisfy and exceed customer service expectations.
+- 1. Persuade our retail and wholesale customers that our brand and products represent qualities and features that they desire. - 2.
+Persuade end-users that our brand and products fit well with their consumption patterns, lifestyle, and ethical self-image. - 3.
+Engage end-user customers in our community supportive marketing efforts. - 4.
+Satisfy and exceed supply and customer service expectations of retail customers.

 Target Market - The traditional thrust of the Massachusetts marijuana market will aim to serve men in the 21-40 years age group primarily.
 While this is a market we fully intend to exploit, anecdotal evidence suggests that the real growth market lies elsewhere.
-Volcann aims to direct its products, marketing, and branding at three additional groups that we see as the emerging market;
+Hennep aims to direct its products, marketing, and branding at three additional groups that we see as the emerging market;